Close Alert Banner

 Do you operate on holidays?

-The District Municipality of Muskoka does not operate demand-responsive transit or other transit services on statutory holidays.
+The District Municipality of Muskoka's transit services do not run on statutory holidays.

 What about inclement weather?